 Category of Work Bidder MUST check one box for each Category of Work.
 If subcontracting the work, bidder must name the subcontractor HVAC (Heating, Ventilation & Air Conditioning) Name of Subcontractor: Bidder will self-perform this work, or the project does not include this work.
 Electrical Name of Subcontractor: Bidder will self-perform this work, or the project does not include this work.
-Plumbing Name of Subcontractor: 2 Structural Stee proposed nam the work of str a separate sheet for additional alternate bid subcontractors el Installation and Rebar Installation: The requirement of this section to name the bidder's nes of the subcontractors with whom the bidder, if awarded, will subcontract for performance of ructural steel installation and rebar installation.
-Category of Work Bidder MUST check one box for each Category of Work.
-If subcontracting the work, bidder must name the subcontractor Structural Steel Installation Name of Subcontractor: Rebar Installation Name of Subcontractor: Bidder may attach a separate sheet for additional alternate bid subcontractors
+Plumbing Name of Subcontractor: 2 Structural Stee proposed nam the work of str el Installation and Rebar Installation: The requirement of this section to name the bidder's nes of the subcontractors with whom the bidder, if awarded, will subcontract for performance of ructural steel installation and rebar installation.
+Bidder MUST check one box for each Category of Work.
+Category of Work If subcontracting the work, bidder must name the subcontractor Structural Steel Installation □ Name of Subcontractor: □ Bidder will self-perform this work, or the project does not include this work.
+Rebar Installation Name of Subcontractor: Bidder may attach a separate sheet for additional alternate bid subcontractors